Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 No, sterling silver doesn’t tarnish when exposed to lemon juice.
 You can use lemon juice to effectively clean tarnish off your sterling silver.

 However, lemon juice is highly acidic and causes silver to corrode, resulting in a dull, pitted, and uneven surface.
-This type of damage is much more dangerous than silver tarnish because you won’t be able to easily remove it.
+This type of damage is much more dangerous than tarnish because you won’t be able to easily remove it.

-The acidity of lemon juice can even permanently damage silver jewelry that’s exposed to it for too long (>24h).
+The acidity of lemon juice can even permanently damage sterling silver jewelry that’s exposed to it for too long (>24h).

 Does Sterling Silver Tarnish When Exposed to Lemon Juice?